oreillyross/developer-notes/Git.md

 ### Git diff
 - --- or +++ (three plus or minus) means it refers to a file
-- Only one - or + refers to a lie in a file being changed
+- Only one - or + refers to a line in a file being changed
 - Run git diff with --stat option to get a condensed view with lines counts that have been modified
 - By default the comparison is made with working directory and last commit
 - git diff --cached shows comparison between working directory and staging area